CBorowski-dev/docs-operaton-org/content/modeler/_index.md

   main:
     name: "Modeler"
     identifier: "modeler"
-    pre: "Desktop Application for modeling BPMN, DMN and CMMN. *Works with Camunda 7.4.0, 7.3.3, 7.2.6 and above.*"
+    pre: "Desktop Application for modeling BPMN, DMN and CMMN. *Works with Operaton.0, 7.3.3, 7.2.6 and above.*"

 ---